 At preschools, children learn through practical experience and creative exploration.
 Increased learning and social development occur in this multi-age environment.
 Younger children observe and interact with older children.
 In turn, older children serve as role models and learn skills and leadership skills.
 The materials for each class are grouped into five main divisions: language, mathematics, science, sensory and practical life.

-One such preschool that can provide such an environment is Mulberry Learning Preschool Singapore.
+One such preschool that can provide such an environment is Chiltern House Preschool Singapore.
 Check their website out here.

 Areas covered by Preschool